 Video of the Day

 The best way to refinish wood floors without sanding is to use a technique called screen and recoat.
 This involves scuffing up the finish with a floor buffer and applying a refresher coat of finish.
 Some pros refer to this as sandless refinishing, but that can also refer to a different method that substitutes a chemical etcher for the buffer.
 The former is a proven floor restoration method, while the latter is the "Hail Mary" pass of floor care.
 It may work, and it may not.

 To Sand or Use Sandless Refinishing

-If your floor has been over-sanded or has a thin veneer, you can usually tell by removing one of the door thresholds so you can see a cross-section of the wood.
+If your floor has been over-sanded or has a thin veneer, you can usually tell by removing a heat register or a door threshold so you can see a cross-section of the wood.
 Another way to tell is to press on the edges of a floorboard with your finger.
 If you feel the wood give, or if, by observing the cross-section of a board, you can see that the surface is very thin, you shouldn't attempt to sand the floor.

 The Screen-and-Recoat Method

 This floor restoration method requires a floor buffer with a sanding screen to scuff the old finish of the floor, which is why it's called a screen and recoat.
 After mopping the floor and letting it dry, you use the buffer to run a 120-grit sanding screen over the surface.
 You shouldn't use any screen coarser than that because you don't want to wear through the finish; you just want to smooth out the surface scratches.

 After screening, you vacuum the dust, tack the floor and lay two coats of clear floor finish.
 If you apply a waterborne finish, which dries in a couple of hours, you can complete the entire operation in a day.
 You'll raise some dust during this procedure, but it's negligible compared to the dust you raise by sanding the floor.

 Using a Hardwood Floor Refinishing Kit